foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # fly the coop [working title]
 do you remember the forest in our backyard?
-we'd bike recklessly over logs and into ditches
+we'd bike like fools over logs and ditches
 and in the light filtered by the canopy
-time didn't exist until our mothers hollered and called us home
+time didn't exist until our mothers called us home

 the first time I ever swore
-you picked me up by the collar and asked me
+you picked me up by the collar and you asked me
 who taught me how to swear?
-you promised if you ever caught me cussing again, wallahi, you'd kick my ass
+you promised me if you ever caught me cussing again, wallahi, you'd kick my ass

 locked by inertia
 wade through syrup